 701, 711, 801, 811 1 Cr.
 702, 712, 802, 812 2 Cr.
-703, 713, 803, 813 3 Cr.
-704, 714, 804, 814 4 Cr.
-Prerequisite: Completion of two courses in the student's major and/ or instructor/coordinator approval.
-This course constitutes an on-thejob application of theory and laboratory instruction received in the formal courses of the student's major cirricula.
-The student will be placed in a work-study position in his technical/occupational field that will test his skill and ability to function successfully in that respective occupation.
-The student's learning in this work internship course will be guided by a set of learning objectives formulated at the beginning of each semester by the student, his instructor/coordinator and his supervisor at work.
-The instructor will determine if the learning objectives are valid and will give final approval for credit.
-The student will have a regularly scheduled meeting with his instructor and will complete appropriate assignments given to him by his instructor.
+3 Cr.
+703, 713, 803, 813 4 Cr.
+704, 714, 804, 814 Prerequisite: Completion of two courses in the student's major or instructor/coordinator approval.
+These courses consist of a combination of seminars and on-thejob applications of theory and laboratory instruction received in the formal courses of the student's major curricula.
+The students will be placed in work-study positions in their technical-occupational fields that will test their skills and abilities to function successfully in their respective occupations.
+The students' learning in these work internship courses will be guided by sets of learning objectives formulated at the beginning of each semester by the students, their instructors/coordinators and their supervisors at work.
+The instructors will determine if the learning objectives are valid and will give final approval for credit.